Codling moth (Cydia pomonella L.)

 - sex pheromone mating disruption with a grid of Exosex autoconfusion dispensers.

-Now that the codling moth granulovirus (Cyd-X) is available, it should be used wherever possible, bearing in mind the following limitations:
+Now that the codling moth granulovirus (Carpovirusine, Cyd-X, Madex Top) is available, it should be used wherever possible, bearing in mind the following limitations:

 - It only controls codling moth and not tortrix moths, Blastobasis or other pests

-- A maximum of three sprays each giving 8-14 days protection is allowed per season
+- A maximum of ten sprays each (Madex Top) giving 8-14 days protection is allowed per season (a maximum of six sprays per generation)

 - Heavy attacks may result in some superficial sting injury as the young larvae hatching from eggs do not die immediately.